NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 HPXML Walls
 ***********

-Each wall that has no contact with the ground and bounds a space type is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/Walls/Wall``.
+Each wall surface not attached to a foundation space is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/Walls/Wall``.

   ======================================  =======  ============  ===========  ========  ===========  ====================================
   Element                                 Type     Units         Constraints  Required  Default      Notes